time-palominodb/PalominoClusterTool/AnsiblePlaybooks/Ubuntu-12.04/README.md

    1. Edit BaseSaneSystem/templates/etc:apt:sources.list and put in your preferred list of servers to get packages from.
 If your operations department has an Apt repo, put that IP address in the template.

-Steps to Set Up MySQL + MHA
-===========================

    1. Ensure Ansible is installed/working on your management host.
 This has some dependencies of its own.
 This should take 30 minutes to an hour.
+   1. Symlink PalominoClusterToolLayout.ini to the INI file of the cluster type you want to build.
+The files are named like "PalominoClusterToolTemplate_<clusterType>.ini".
+The INI file is formatted as an Ansible inventory file and will be copied into /etc/ansible, but will not overwrite an existing file in that directory.

+Steps to Set Up MySQL + MHA
+===========================

    1. Install the python-mysqldb module ("apt-get install python-mysqldb") on your management host.
 (This step may not be necessary)
-   1. Symlink PalominoClusterToolLayout.ini to the INI file of the cluster type you want to build.
-The INI file is formatted as an Ansible inventory file and will be copied into /etc/ansible.
    1. Allocate some servers.
 Database servers should have at least 1.5GB of RAM.
       Do not use t1.micro if you're building EC2 clusters!
    1. Edit PalominoClusterToolLayout.ini and put in your list of servers.